This question was asked by Elizabeth via Facebook.

 I’ve talked about evolution before when discussing questions like ‘Who was the first person?’ but I haven’t actually explained what it is.
 It’s a deceptively simple question because it’s such a widely known phenomenon,and many people would probably answer with “Well, you know, it’s when things…evolve…um…”.

 People through the ages have noticed that different species (pronounced SPEE-sees) gradually change over time, but it wasn’t until the early 19th century that French naturalist Jean-Baptiste Lamarck proposed the first fully-formed theory of evolution.
-(You can find out why theory doesn’t mean the same in science as everyday language in my first book).
 Charles Darwin and Alfred Wallace published their more developed and better-known theory of evolution, based on the idea of natural selection, in 1858.

 Ok, I hear you say, but what actually is evolution?
 What does it mean?
 Well, put simply evolution is when living things change over time in order to survive.
 And we’re not talking about one or two animals or plants changing over a few years, but a whole species changing gradually over generations so that the species has a better chance of surviving.